 However, also not true is that you will experience the solitude of an untouched wilderness.
 Those days are over.

-This is a very typical view of the Gibb River Road.
-Some sections are even sealed but most of the road consists of red dirt and gravel.
-A lot of it is badly corrugated.
+This again is a very typical view of the Gibb River Road.
+Most of the road consists of red dirt and gravel.
+Parts of it can get badly corrugated.
 This stretch was reasonable.

 There is still a puddle left from one of the creeks, but it is very early in the season.
 Most people will not see much water at all on their trip.

 The scenery is varied.
 There are some open flat stretches, but a lot of the time the road winds its way through and climbs over the many ranges that characterise the Kimberley Plateau.

 Wherever those hills are steeper the road has been sealed to avoid the bad washouts that adventurers had to deal with in the old days.

 Here is a particularly scenic stretch of road, you can see parts of the sealed road on the right.

 The picture below shows clearer that the road is in fact sealed.
 It also hints at another aspect of those higher parts of the road...

 Now for all those people who always email me to ask, "Do I really need a 4WD to do the Gibb River Road?"

 Well, if all you want to do is "do" the Gibb , so you can say you have "done" it, and if what you mean by that is drive across from one end to the other, then no, at the right time of the year you can probably do that in any car.
 But what's the point?
 All the attractions along the Gibb are found on side tracks.